 Do feelings indicate our spiritual state?
 Similarly atheists and unbelievers will often conclude the same.
 When a woman has a baby, and feels no emotions of bonding and love for that baby, and instead she feels complete emotional numbness and zero feelings of attachment, it’s common that women in such a condition conclude they are a monster, and make a character judgment about themselves.
 Regardless of her religious beliefs or lack of them.

 As Christians we really do have answers to these important and pertinent questions in God’s Word!
 Answers that are satisfying and give real clarity.
 We don’t need to be living as the atheist or humanist lives, and coming to their same conclusions.
 But unfortunately one of the biggest temptations people face and one of our strongest fallen desires, is to live for feelings, and to place an inordinate focus on emotions.
-These things have crept into Christian churches – not just the world – and gained traction in a big way, and exerting an influence to embrace false doctrine and to measure our Christian experience by our feelings.
+These things have crept into Christian churches – not just the world – and gained traction in a big way, and are exerting an influence to lead people to embrace false doctrine and to measure our Christian experience by our feelings.
 The difference is that secular hedonists look to things like promiscuity and alcohol or drugs to feel good, and Christians often look to deeply spiritual feelings and experiences to feel happy, and as the indicators of our spiritual state.
-We may discard and stay away from feelings that we would consider to be more superficial and rudimentary, but we’re still measuring our spiritual state by feelings, and we’re still centering our faith around feelings.
+We may discard feelings that we would consider to be more superficial and rudimentary, and we may stay away from drugs, but we’re still measuring our spiritual state by feelings, and we’re still centering our faith around feelings when we expect to feel strong elation or feelings of holiness at church.

 Can someone be a hedonist if they pursue feelings of holiness?

 I believe so.
 What many do not know is that hedonism simply means that feelings become the focus of your life.
-The idol of your life.
+They become the thing you value most or which you pursue the most.
 Any kind of feelings or emotions, if they are the focus and aim of one’s life, makes someone a hedonist.
 It’s not wrong to feel good feelings or emotions.
 It is wrong to make those feelings an end in and of themselves.
 And this is what hedonism is.

 Hedonism is basically synonymous by living without principle.
-If a person doesn’t value principles or make them their aim, they end up living an unprincipled life, and all that’s left is feelings and inclinations and passions and desires.
+If a person doesn’t value principles or make them their aim, they end up living an unprincipled life, and all that’s left is feelings and inclinations and passions.
+Just going with what feels natural or good to you.
 What Paul describes in the Bible as being dead even while being alive.”

 1 Timothy 5:6